powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 - $\mathrm{PTDF}$ is the matrix of the sensitivity of the network element flow to each network injection shift,
 - $\mathrm{PSDF}$ is the matrix of the sensitivity of the network element flow to each phase shift transformer tap angle change,

+> **_NOTE:_** When fast mode is enabled, those matrices aren't calculated explicitely, and both sensitivity analysis and flow partitioning is done "at once".
+> As a result, PTDF and PSDF matrices cannot be reported anymore.

 ## Flow partitioning

 Based on previously calculated elements, flow partitioning can now be calculated as follows: